Treat yourself to this yummy Butternut Squash Mac and Cheese ... it's a lighter, super tasty version of your favorite classic recipe!

 I love cheese, I love pasta, and I especially love mac and cheese.
 All those carbs and melty goodness in one dish ... it's just so darn good!

 Unfortunately, it's also quite fattening and unhealthy.
 My favorite recipe has cups upon cups of cheese, whole milk, and lots of butter, and that's not even counting all the pasta.

-Lucky for me, I discovered a way to lighten up my mac and cheese recipe big time: squash.
+Lucky for me, I discovered a way to lighten up my mac and cheese recipe big time: butternut squash.
 It's my secret healthy ingredient, and you won't believe how good it makes this Butternut Squash Mac and Cheese!

-If you've visited Hello Little Home before, you've probably noticed that I love butternut squash.
+If you've visited here before, you've probably noticed that I LOVE butternut squash.
 But even if you're not a fan, you need to give this easy mac and cheese a try.

 This lightened-up meal starts with an easy bechamel sauce made from butter, flour, and low fat milk.
 After the sauce thickens, you'll stir in a mixture of gruyere and cheddar cheeses ... two of my favorites!

 Next comes the secret ingredient.
 The butternut squash gets cooked in the pasta water and then mashed into the bechamel.
 Give the sauce a taste at this point.
-You won't believe how decadent it tastes!
+You won't believe how decadent it is!